Open-Systems-Pharmacology/Midazolam-Model/Evaluation/report/markdown_for_pdf/report.md

 The  applied activity and variability of plasma proteins and active processes that are integrated into PK-Sim® are described in the publicly available PK-Sim® Ontogeny Database Version 7.3 ([Schlender 2016](#5-References)) or otherwise referenced for the specific process.

 First, a mean model was built using clinical data from single dose studies with intravenous and oral administration of midazolam by Hohmann et al. ([Hohmann 2015](#5-Reference)) (plasma concentration), Hyland et al. 2009 ([Hyland 2009](#5-References)) (fraction metabolized via UGT1A4), and Thummel et al. 1996 ([Thummel 1996](#5-References)) (fraction excreted into urine of unchanged drug).
 The mean PBPK model was developed using a typical European individual.
 The relative tissue-specific expressions of enzymes predominantly being involved in the metabolism of midazolam (CYP3A4 and UGT1A4) were considered.
-The CYP3A4 expression profiles is based on high-sensitive real-time RT-PCR ([Nishimura 2013](#5 References)).
-UGT1A4 was assumed to be exclusively expressed in the liver.
-Absolute tissue-specific expressions were obtained by considering the respective absolute concentration in the liver.
-The PK-Sim database provides a default value for CYP3A4 (compare [Rodrigues 1999](#5-References) and assume 40 mg protein per gram liver).
-A reference concentration of 2.32 µmol/L in the liver for UGT1A4 was derived from a quantification reported by Achour*et al.* ([Achour 2014](#5-References)) with 58.0 pmol/mg in Human Liver Microsomes (assuming 40 mg protein per gram liver)

 A specific set of parameters (see below) was optimized using the Parameter Identification module provided in PK-Sim®.
 Structural model selection was mainly guided by visual inspection of the resulting description of data and biological plausibility.